Fringe time: Definition

-Early fringe
+History

 During the first two decades of American television, the early fringe was considered a part of prime time, which began programming a half-hour earlier than it did in the present day.
 In 1971, in an effort to loosen the hegemony the Big Three television networks had on television in the United States, the Federal Communications Commission implemented two rules, the Financial Interest and Syndication Rules (fin-syn), which prohibited the networks from owning interests in syndicators; and the Prime Time Access Rule, which prohibited networks from programming a one-hour slot in the evening hour, the slot now known as fringe time.

 The intent of the new rules was to encourage individual station licensees to produce more local programming.
 In practice, this failed, and the slot was (and largely remains) dominated by syndicated programming.
 Game shows already airing in daytime on the Big Three networks quickly filled many of the new slots, ostensibly funneled through syndicators but produced on the same sets with most of the same personnel (except sometimes a different host) as their network counterparts, defeating much of the purpose of the new rule.
 One such program, Wheel of Fortune, has survived in syndication since that era, outlasting the show's network run.
 Sister program Jeopardy!, after a failed attempt at syndication in 1974 near the end of its network run, returned as an independent show a decade later, with both it and Wheel being fringe time fixtures in the decades since.